kbsymanz/fortunes/README.md

 ## Future

-The current implementation is slow due to the spawn that it uses to interface with the fortune program, among other things.
-It might be faster to not use the spawn, index the data files themselves and reference them directly or with a fast database.
-But I have not addressed any of these or other performance issues yet.
+The current implementation uses spawn to interface with the fortune program which means that the fortune program needs to be installed as a prerequisite.
+I don't have any plans to change this right now because it meets my needs and it was the path of least resistance.
+But it would be nice to not have this dependency.